Multi-million investment in Swedish centres for food research and innovation

 - Participating partners: RISE Research institute of Sweden, National Veterinary Institute SVA, Uppsala University, Linköping University, Dalarna University, Lantmännen, Federation of Swedish Farmers LRF, Hushållningssällskapet, Norrmejerier, KLS Ugglarps, Agroväst, Vreta Kluster, Växa Sverige, Gård & Djurhälsan, Föreningen Svenskt Naturbeteskött, Svenska Vallföreningen

-The call Centers for sustainable and competitive food-systems aims to create strong interdisciplinary research centres in collaboration with the business sector.
+The call Centers for sustainable and competitive food-systems External link. aims to create strong interdisciplinary research centres in collaboration with the business sector.
 Their main tasks are:

 - Conduct needs-driven research of the highest scientific quality